Code-Institute-Submissions/CI_PP4_TheosKitchen/README.md

 The Pages are structured in a Regularly used, user friendly and well-known format.
 This makes each page easy to navigate, coupled with a responsive navbar and footer this gives the user many options for navigating around the website.

-The website consists of 6 pages and an Error Page.
+The website consists of 8 main pages, some views spread from these pages and an Error Page.
 - Home page
 - Login page
 - Signup page